kev-nat/kev-nat/README.md

 I'm **Kevin**, I translate robotics applications into scalable growth strategies to unlock new business value across industries.

-I have deep interest in Robotics, AI development, Industrials, and Private Capital.
+I have deep interest in Robotics, AI development, and Private Capital.
 </div>